jimbaker/socket-reboot/README.md

 In particular, each socket in this emulation has an incoming queue (a `java.util.concurrent.LinkedBlockingQueue`) which buffers any read messages.
-The one complexity in Netty is that messages are `ByteBuff`, which is reference counted by Netty.
+The one complexity in Netty is that messages are `ByteBuf`, which is reference counted by Netty, so the ref count needs to be increased by one to be used (temporarily) outside of Netty.

 This makes `socket.recv` reasonably simple, with three cases to be
 handled: